lesmana/gpl-summary-for-readmes/README.md

 -------------------

 * it should be a human readable (as opposed to lawyer readable).
-* it should pronounce the four freedoms that is granted by the license. the freedom to use, study, modify, and share.
+* it should highlight the four freedoms that is granted by the license: the freedom to use, study, modify, and share.
-* it should pronounce the copyleft obligations to protect those freedoms. if sharing must share under the same license.
+* it should highlight the copyleft obligation to protect those freedoms: if sharing must share under the same license.
 * it should be correct. that means there should be no false claims.
 * it should be short.